Dimas-Mukhtar/CH5-challenge/README.md

 # Binar Academy Challenge Chapter 5

-- sequelize installed globally in this project.
+- sequelize-cli installed globally in this project.
 You can install usually npm install sequelize-cli
 - do sequelize seeders to add user with role superadmin. the password is "1234567"

 # Swagger Open API Documentation